 OCD sufferers are also unconsciously entangled in feelings of being at the mercy of life.
 One misstep, they’re prepared to feel, and life will crush them.
 Through inner passivity, they’re emotionally attached to this negative impression.
 As a consequence, they’re often attracted to the sense or illusion of having power.
 They frequently believe that their ideas, thoughts, feelings, impulses, or images have power to influence events, and that their aggressive or horrific impulses can do harm to others.
 They fear, for instance, that they will impulsively hurt others, especially children, just because they can do so.
 Even though they typically don’t act on these thoughts, the thoughts become obsessive and are appraised as dangerous.
 These individuals now feel helpless and powerless as they try to suppress the thoughts.
 They swing back and forth between feeling power and feeling passive, mimicking the conflict in their psyche between inner passivity and the aggression of the inner critic (superego).
 Because these individuals are so entangled in inner passivity and lack real power, they tend to produce these counterfeit impressions of power and aggression.

 People with OCD can also act aggressively against their own body, cutting their skin or picking at it and pulling out their hair.
-In these cases, they become instruments of their condemning inner critic, attacking themselves physically in the manner in which their inner critic attacks them emotionally, while passively mimicking the inner critic’s primitive impulse toward self-aggression.
+In these cases, they become instruments of their condemning inner critic, attacking themselves physically in the manner in which their inner critic attacks them emotionally.
+In other words, their aggression against their body is a reactive aggression that mimics passively their inner critic’s primitive impulse toward emotional self-aggression.

-Inner passivity is a hitch or glitch in our consciousness, and also a wayside ditch that could stall our evolution.
-It is, as mentioned, quite invisible.
+Inner passivity is a hitch or glitch in our consciousness, and also a wayside ditch that can stall our evolution.
+Along with the inner critic, it is, as mentioned, quite invisible.
 It can be identified, however, through many of our painful and self-defeating symptoms.
 As we bring it into focus, we become emotionally stronger and more capable of self-regulation.